melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/importing-cohorts.md

 2. archive that record
 3. go to the record you are keeping and edit the information there

 Mavis will also highlight if you’ve provided an NHS number for a child that is different from the NHS number held by PDS.
-Mavis will automatically replace the incorrect NHS number you provided with the correct one from PDS.
+Mavis will automatically replace the incorrect NHS number you provided with the correct one from PDS (see below).

 > [!NOTE]
 > If less than 70% of records match an NHS number in PDS, the upload will be rejected, and you’ll see an error message.
 You should review the file, correcting any formatting issues (for example, make sure the first name and last name columns and the date of birth rows are in the correct position) and try uploading it again.

+> [!NOTE]
+>Some records may have changed since you uploaded your file.
+For example, another import might have been approved that includes some of the records in your file, or a child's school or NHS number may have changed in Mavis.
+If this happens, you’ll need to review those records again and confirm you still want to import the remaining changes from your file.

 ## See how Mavis uses PDS to find NHS numbers